Skip to main content

 • How often will you realistically review your budget?

 And be honest with yourself!
 I learned this lesson the hard way.
 Every time I tried to get a handle on my finances, I'd download some complex app or overly detailed template.
 But what I really needed was something simple enough that I'd keep using it.
-This is exactly why we built Avery - a Google Sheets extension that automatically syncs your bank transactions to your spreadsheet, eliminating what I thought was the most tedious part of budgeting. (if you want to try Avery for yourself you can install it here)
+This is exactly why we built Avery - a Google Sheets extension that automatically syncs your bank transactions to your spreadsheet, eliminating what I thought was the most tedious part of budgeting.

 Step 2: Explore Your Options